contzalex/GreenHabits/README.md

 ## License

-This project is licensed under the GNU General Public License.
+This project is licensed under a propietary licence.
 See the [LICENSE](LICENSE.MD) file for details.

 ---